pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Preferred Color Schemes

 By default, uikit inherits the preferred color scheme from the browser.
 Developers and designers can use the preferred color scheme to support users' preference for dark and light modes.
 The preferred color scheme can be controlled using `setPreferredColorScheme` and `getPreferredColorScheme`.
-The function `basedOnPreferredColorScheme` enables the creation of themes containing colors that change depending on the preferred color scheme.
+The function `basedOnPreferredColorScheme` lets you create themes containing colors that change depending on the preferred color scheme.

 ```jsx
 setPreferredColorScheme("light")